Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Recommendations:

-• Steering committee should not only consist of developers.
-Try to maximize perspectives of your individuals on the steering committee.
+• The steering committee should not only consist of developers.
+Try to maximize the perspectives of your individuals on the steering committee.
 For example, include an individual who is a user and isn’t interested in contributing code upstream.

 • Create a DEI manager position.
 Consider not drawing from only marginalized groups.